adnanian/duration-calculator/README.md

     ![Minimum row size: 2](/README_files/dc-2-rows.png)
     ![Maximum row size: 100](/README_files/dc-100-rows.png)

-3. For each row, set the duration, scale, or operand.
-If the currently selected operand is a **+** or a **-**, then you will be able to set a duration for that row; otherwise, you will be able to set a scale.
+3. For each row, set the duration, scale, or operator.
+If the currently selected operator is a **+** or a **-**, then you will be able to set a duration for that row; otherwise, you will be able to set a scale.
 The scale is for multiplying or dividing durations.